 - Keep case files to document for grantors’ reports.

 - Go through online tutorials for CASA Manager database during first month of hire.
 Keep CASA Manager updated on cases and advocates in coordination with other Advocate Coordinators.

 - Keep necessary and appropriate child records for each case, requesting documents for academic progress, physical health, mental health, and other related documents for child records in cases.

-- Through coordination with the CASA Volunteer Advocate, ensures individual case preparation for the representation of the best interest of the children is the goal in all court proceedings and meetings.
+- Through coordination with the CASA Volunteer Advocate, the Volunteer Coordinator ensures individual case preparation for the representation of the best interest of the children.

 - Work as a team with Advocate Coordinators and Executive Director on cases in preparation for court.

-- Consult with appropriate Department of Children Services (DCS) staff regarding client needs and Volunteer Advocate appointments, coordinating these with the Executive Director and other CASA staff.
+- Consult with appropriate Department of Children Services (DCS) staff regarding client needs and Volunteer Advocate appointments, coordinating these with the Executive Director and other staff as needed.

 - In coordination with the Executive Director and other Coordinators, review, approve, and distribute volunteer advocate court reports.